xengeo/java-fundamentals/README.md

 * Use Java's basic syntax.
 * Test-drive simple procedural programming problems using Java.
 * Test-drive programs in Java using Object Oriented Programming.
-* Automate requests and assertions in a web browser using Playwright.
 * Explain the main differences between Java and languages like Python, Ruby or Javascript.